isVoid/simple_GAN_practice/README.md

   * mnist------Where mnist dataset is placed

-  * model------#Where model and checkpoint file is saved
+  * model------Where model and checkpoint file is saved

   * output-----Where generated images from each epoch is saved